untoldengine/UntoldEngine/docs/importingassetseditor.md

 **Steps to import materials:**
 1. In the **Asset Browser**, click on **Materials**.
+2. Next, click on the "Import Asset" button.
-2. Navigate to the folder where you’ve stored your texture maps (e.g., Base Color, Roughness, Metallic).
+3. Navigate to the folder where you’ve stored your texture maps (e.g., Base Color, Roughness, Metallic).
-3. Select the folder to import all textures at once.
+4. Select the folder to import all textures at once.

 Once imported, you can assign materials to entities in the **Inspector**.